 The legacy of Leadership Kitsap is alumni who represent a community that is geographically, racially, and professionally diverse.
 They emerge from the ten-month program with a deeper commitment to civic volunteerism.
 They work together to provide the leadership needed to address the challenges ahead.

 The Leadership Kitsap Board of Directors sets the tone, vision and mission of the organization; it has responsibility for managing and conducting the business of the organization in ways that assure its financial stability and continuity, including its curriculum, policies, and the recruitment and selection of program participants.
 All board members sign a Conflict of Interest Policy.

-Carly Michelson, Community Member (President-Elect)
+Carly Michelson, Community Member (President)

-Ruth Bond, Kitsap Regional Library (Secretary)
+Ruth Bond, Kitsap Regional Library (President-Elect)

 Irmgard Davis, Kitsap Community Resources (Treasurer)